 So much of personal finance has to do with the future.
 If there were no future, after all – if you were genuinely going to die tomorrow – there would be no need for the vast majority of personal finance issues.
 They would be fruitless.

 The most important thing to realize is that our future isn’t set in stone.
 We might be heading down a path toward a particular future, but that destination is not guaranteed.
 In fact, it’s altered by almost every decision we make.

 That’s why I keep those three futures in mind.

-My pessimistic future – or some variation on it – is the one that’s most likely to happen if I make poor decisions – poor parenting, poor safety choices, poor care of my own body and mind and finances.
+(Or some variation on it) The one that’s most likely to happen if I make poor decisions – poor parenting, poor safety choices, poor care of my own body and mind and finances.

 I’m somewhat happy with my realistic future.
 I’d be very happy with my optimistic future.
 I’m not happy at all with my pessimistic future.